-Affiliate transactions - Artisan Sponsored Private Funds
+Affiliate transactions - Artisan Private Funds

-Pursuant to written agreements, Artisan serves as the investment manager of certain privately offered investment funds constituting the firm's privately offered strategies.
-Under the terms of these agreements, Artisan earns a management fee and is entitled to receive an allocation of profits.
-Artisan made aggregate seed investments of \$32.3 million in the privately offered investment funds during the year ended December 31, 2017.
-Certain related parties, including employees, officers and members of the Company's board invested an additional \$34.6 million in the funds.
-These related party investors currently do not pay a management fee or incentive allocation.
-In addition, for a period of time following the formation of the privately offered funds, Artisan has agreed to reimburse the funds to the extent that expenses, excluding Artisan's management fee and transaction related costs, exceed 1.00% per annum of the net assets of the funds.
+Pursuant to written agreements, Artisan serves as the investment manager and acts as the general partner for certain Artisan Private Funds.
+Under the terms of these agreements, Artisan earns a management fee and for certain funds is entitled to receive either an allocation of profits or a performance-based fee.
+In addition, for a period of time following the formation of each private fund, Artisan has agreed to reimburse the fund to the extent that expenses, excluding Artisan's management fee, performance fee and transaction related costs, exceed certain levels, which range from 0.10% to 1.00% per annum of the net assets of the fund.
 Artisan may also voluntarily waive fees or reimburse the funds for other expenses.
-Fees and incentive allocations for managing the privately offered funds were \$39 thousand and \$50 thousand, respectively, for the year ended December 31, 2017.
-All management fees and incentive allocations from the privately offered strategies were eliminated from revenue upon consolidation.
-Expense reimbursements totaled \$290 thousand for the year ended December 31, 2017.